 On November 1, 2022, the Company completed a non-brokered private placement and issued 13,173,212 flow-through units for gross proceeds of \$6,850,070.24 and 4,499,900 charity flow-through units for gross proceeds of \$3,149,930, for total gross proceeds of \$10,000,000.24.
 Each flow-through unit was sold at a price of \$0.52 and consists of one flow-through common share and one-half of one transferable common share purchase warrant.
 Each charity flow-through unit was sold at a price of \$0.70 and consists of one common share and one-half of one transferable warrant.
 Each whole warrant entitles the holder thereof to purchase one common share for a period of 3 years at a price of \$0.75.
 In connection with this financing, the Company paid cash finder's fees of \$594,363, legal and filing fees of \$63,666 and issued a total of 1,049,545 finder's warrants.
 Each finder's warrant is exercisable for one common share at a price of \$0.52/share for three years.
 The finder's warrants issued as part of this placement have been recorded at a fair valued of \$230,732 using the Black Scholes option pricing model.
 Also, the Company recorded a flow-through premium of \$3,284,218.
-As the Company has incurred approximately \$6.4 million of exploration expenditures related to the flow-through financing, it has recognized \$2,105,066 of the \$3,284,218 flow-through premium in the consolidated statement of net loss and comprehensive loss.
+As the Company has incurred approximately \$10 million of exploration expenditures related to the flow-through financing, it has recognized 3,284,218 of the \$3,284,218 flow-through premium in the consolidated statement of net loss and comprehensive loss.

-Table 9: Proceeds from Financings Date Type Use of Proceeds Use of Funds \$10.0 million - 13,173,212 Acquisition for uranium and other mineral Flow through units and exploration in Saskatchewan, Manitoba and Funds used and 4,499,900 Charity flow British Columbia as well as for general to be used as November 2022 through units corporate purposes intended
+Table 9: Proceeds from Financings Date Type Intended Use Actual Use \$10.0 million - 13,173,212 Acquisition for uranium and other mineral Flow through units and exploration in Saskatchewan, Manitoba and Funds used and 4,499,900 Charity flow British Columbia as well as for general to be used as November 2022 through units corporate purposes intended \$12.0 million - 17,406,991 Flow through units, 3,770,456 Acquisition for uranium and other mineral Charity flow through units and exploration in Saskatchewan, Manitoba and Funds used and 6,944,444 Non-flow through British Columbia as well as for general to be used as December 2023 units corporate purposes intended